driusan/dewm/src/WindowManaging.md

 Now, when we close a window, we see that we get an UnmapNotify and a DestroyNotify event.
-For now, we'll just concern ourselves with the "Destroy" event, to ensure that we don't accidentally try and delete the window twice.
+For now, we'll just concern ourselves with the "Destroy" event, to ensure that we don't accidentally try and delete the window twice by processing both.

 Since the window was destroyed, we'll be removing it from the workspace.
 We don't know which workspaces contain the window, so we'll just remove it from